Breastfeeding Peer Counselor

 In addition to offering prenatal education, I am available for postnatal support.
 I offer a consult that I refer to as our "Momi, Baby Assessment".
 The best time for this consult may be as early as the end of day two or beginning of day three.
-During your hospital stay your baby is consuming colostrum, which means your transitional milk has not "come in" yet.
+During your birth center, home birth or hospital stay your baby is consuming colostrum, which means your transitional milk has not "come in" yet.
 In other words, once your milk transitions breastfeeding will possibly change.
 It is at this time the "Momi, Baby Assessment" is most important.
-Breastfeeding is most successfull when mom and baby get off to a good start.
+Breastfeeding is most successful when mom and baby get off to a good start.
 A good start, by the way NEVER entails sore nipples.
 Not ever.

 From there, myself and 11 other Breastfeeding Peer Counselors were taken under the wings of our Breastfeeding Coordinator.
 We were trained with a huge amount of love and passion.
 In 2006,we were given the opportunity to become Certified Lactation Counselors.